 Safety: Information about field placement safety can be found in the Field Manual.
 The Field Manual also outlines University policies and resources on sexual harassment and victim assistance.
 When issues arise in field, the Faculty Liaison supports the student and agency representatives through the process of problem solving.
-If a physical or emotional safety issue arises in field, it is expected that students communicate this to the faculty liaison.
-The liaison will want to problem-solve and be proactive in remedying the situation.
+It is important that students feel physically and emotionally safe in their field setting.
+If a physical or emotional safety issue arises in field, we encourage students to communicate this to the faculty liaison or someone with whom they feel comfortable.
+The liaison and/or field department will want to problem-solve and be proactive in remedying the situation.